Interested in renting an apartment in Hong Kong?

 - When the landlord might be able to enforce a rental increase

-Maybe you can request a break clause in the lease solely in your favor (the tenant) after the first year.
+Try to request a break clause in the lease solely in your favor (the tenant) after the first year.
 You could also consider negotiating a clause that allows you to break the contract (without penalties) if your job gets made redundant.

-These finer details of a tenancy agreement in Hong Kong will give you a lot more flexibility later on.
+Negotiating the finer details of a tenancy agreement in Hong Kong will give you a lot more flexibility later on.

 7. Factor in large upfront costs when renting an apartment in Hong Kong